Valuation Guide

 Compare Example 2 and Example 3: the same flat, with the same future condition after extension, but with a starting lease of 70 versus 81 years.
 The leaseholder in Example 3 pays no marriage value at all.
 The leaseholder in Example 2 pays an additional £25,450 on top of the basic premium, simply because the lease has fallen below 80 years.
 This is the financial logic behind the standard advice to extend before the lease drops below 80.

-Real numbers vary considerably by location, property type, ground rent, and the specific valuation rates a surveyor uses.
+Real numbers vary considerably by location, property type, ground rent and the specific valuation rates a surveyor uses.
 The figures above are illustrative only.
+In all three cases the basic premium, which compensates the freeholder for the lost ground rent and the longer wait for the reversion, is payable as well; the cards show the marriage value element only.

 LAFRA 2024 and the Future of Marriage Value